 The Psalms are comprised of subdivisions, which are also referred to as books:

-The Psalms have a distinction from Hebraic culture, and you will find many such references as they originated.
+The Psalms distinctively reflect Hebraic culture, and you will find many such references as they originated.
 However, the works are also universal and timeless, so we will also reference both classic commentaries and contemporary applications.

 Scripture reference lists are from the World English Bible, but you may be directed to a different version.